Plumsail/helpdesk-docs/Common/How To/customizations.rst

     :name: howtotoc
     :maxdepth: 1

-    Add a new column to tickets list and form
+    Add new column to tickets list
     Create a new view
     Create a new chart